 The requirement to report detection or suspicion of notifiable diseases exists in all Australian states and territory legislation but it is included in the Australian Honey bee Industry Biosecurity Code of Practice (the Code) to reinforce this very important obligation.

 Individual states and territories have different reporting requirements and/or exemptions for reporting notifiable diseases and all beekeepers must ensure that they are aware of these requirements and comply with them.

 Pests and diseases that are exotic or have limited distribution in Australia, and must, under state or territory legislation, must be reported.
-Examples include American foulbrood and European foulbrood.
-Others include:
+Examples include varroa mites and American foulbrood

 Early detection and reporting of any suspect pests or symptoms may prevent or minimise long-term damage to the honey bee industry and reduce any quarantine period that an apiary, or apiaries, are placed under.